Why Diversity Should Matter to You

-Bay State College is thought to be above average in overall diversity, and is ranked #955 nationwide.
+Bay State College is considered to be pretty typical in overall diversity, and is ranked #1,150 nationwide.

 Ethnic Diversity Here is Very Good

 This highly diverse school may be a great place for young students to get to know other students who come from different cultures and backgrounds.

 Bay State College is ranked #298 in ethnic diversity nationwide with a student body composition that is far above average.